Crew46/data-fall2025/progress/tkastne1.md

 **week 6**
 This week I mainly switched main over to use the new unified object, node, and list that was made.
 They still need some more features like a collision box and some more utility functions, but main does compile.
 Next week is were I plan to add back collision, which should be quicker now that I've done it before.
 I also want to add more features like picking up/dropping weapons.
 I will also be making my own implementation of stacks and queues.

+**week 7**
+I've have attempted to create queues and stacks, but I still need to test them.
+Currently I'm trying and failing to use queues so that the player can have multiple weapons at the same time.
+I've stumbled upon a weird major bug while doing this, and now I'm trying to find the root cause.
+Once I've done so I can start working on making main into more of a game and less of a demo, with enemies and a start screen.